-- ★ All proceeds will go to that club/chapter. - ★ Bidding will take place on bid sheets from Wednesday afternoon until 6 p.m. on Friday. - ★ The successful bidder for each basket will be announced during the Ag Olympics event Friday evening. - ★ Payment is due prior to basket being picked up and no later than 1 week after winning bids are announced.
+- ★ All proceeds will go to that club/chapter. - ★ Bidding will take place on bid sheets from Monday afternoon until 5:30 p.m. on Friday. - ★ The successful bidder for each basket will be announced during the Ag Olympics event Friday evening.

+Ag Olympics

-Ag Olympics Friday, August 6 7:00 p.m.
+Friday, August 4th 7:00 p.m.